What is Experiential Therapy?

 The body knows how to healthfully discharge unwanted stress and reset itself.
 Through moments of authentic, free-flowing movement our clients are able to strengthen this process and begin to trust their body’s intuition as well as create appropriate boundaries in physical space and also in relationships.

-Through helping others, we also help ourselves.
 Giving back is a fundamental part of the Sea Change philosophy.
 The disease of addiction can cause people to focus solely on themselves.
-The seemingly unstoppable need to feed one's cravings keeps them from seeing and responding to the needs of others.
-This is one of the reasons that drug and alcohol addiction can devastate families and personal relationships.
 As people begin to experience relief from the grip of addiction and substance use disorder, they can begin to re-establish their ability to empathize with and respect the needs of others.
-One's ability to give also coincides strongly with the 12 step tradition that is a major part of the Sea Change experience.
+One’s ability to give also coincides strongly with the 12 step tradition that is a major part of the Sea Change experience.